Danny-Babs/Portfolio_Projects/README.md

 ---

-##  1. HR Optimization with SQL: Layoff Trends Analysis
+##  1. EDA with SQL: Layoff Trends Analysis

 ###  Project Summary
 An HR analytics project focused on **cleaning and analyzing layoff data** to uncover industry patterns, economic signals, and workforce trends.
 Built entirely in SQL, this project simulates how a company might analyze public or internal HR data to inform executive decisions.